softwaresaved/automated_testing/README.md

 ## Choose a language for the tests

 As we assume the software can be run from the command-line, in batch mode, and, as we are writing system tests, we are not restricted to using the implementation language of the software.
-Many languages (e.g. C, C++, Fortran, Java, Python, or shell scripts) support functions or commands that allow programs to be invoked on the command-line, return codes to be retrieved, the existence of directories and files to be verified, files to be read in line-by-line and values of various types (e.g. integers, floats, strings, booleans) to be compared.
+Many languages (e.g. Java, Python, and R) support functions or commands that allow programs to be invoked on the command-line, return codes to be retrieved, the existence of directories and files to be verified, files to be read in line-by-line and values of various types (e.g. integers, floats, strings, booleans) to be compared.

 Many of these languages have associated [xUnit](http://en.wikipedia.org/wiki/XUnit) testing frameworks.
-For example, CUnit for C, CppUnit and googletest for C++, FRUIT for Fortran, Junit for Java (see our [Build and test examples](https://github.com/softwaresaved/build_and_test_examples)).
+For example, CUnit for C, CppUnit and googletest for C++, FRUIT for Fortran, Junit for Java (see our [Build and test examples](http://github.com/softwaresaved/build_and_test_examples)).
 These provide myriad features to help with the writing of tests and, despite their name, are not restricted to unit tests.
 These features include commands and functions to compare values of various types, checking whether certain conditions hold that are required for a test to pass, recording when tests pass or fail, and creating reports summarising test passes and failures.

 We can write tests in any language according to whichever criteria is important to us: